aura-nw/mainnet-artifacts/xstaxy-1/genesis-validators-guide.md

 1. Fork this repository

-2. Upload your gentx with format:
+2. Upload your gentx with format and put it in *gentxs* directory:

    ```
    gentx-<validator-moniker>.json